don/ITP-DeviceToDatabase/07_AWS/aws.md

 Load [ECCX08CSR.ino](https://github.com/don/ITP-DeviceToDatabase/blob/master/02_Arduino_MQTT/arduino/ECCX08CSR/ECCX08CSR.ino) on your MRK 1000 or MRK WiFi 1010.

 Open the Serial Monitor and generate a CSR.
 You can use all the default values.
 The common name is pre-populated with the serial number of the ECCX08.
-You can use this default or create a new name like **device**.
+You can use this default or create your own name.
 Refer to the [week 2 instructions](https://github.com/don/ITP-DeviceToDatabase/blob/master/02_Arduino_MQTT/exercises/exercise7.md) if you need more details.

 ![Screenshot of Arduino sketch generating CSR](../02_Arduino_MQTT/exercises/images/eccx08-csr.png)